-You will be tested using a series of low and high frequency tones to determine your ability to understand verbiage within a short distance (as in a conversation).
-We will also give you several words to repeat.
+You will be tested in one of our calibrated sound isolation booths.
+During testing, we will determine how well each ear hears low, middle and high frequency tones.
+In addition, we will examine how you hear speech in quiet and in noisy situations.
 The results will help us determine your percentage of hearing loss, your ability to understand speech and if hearing aids will help you.

 Tympanometry is an examination used to test the condition of the middle ear and mobility of the eardrum (tympanic membrane) and the conduction bones, by creating variations of air pressure in the ear canal.

-Acoustically evoked otoacoustic emission testing (OAEs) allows the hearing instrument provider to understand how the outer hair cells of your inner ear are working.
+Acoustically evoked otoacoustic emission testing (OAEs) allows the audiologist to understand how the outer hair cells of your inner ear are working.

 Your Hearing Test Results

-The results of your tests will be recorded on a form called an audiogram, which we will review with you.
-The audiogram reflects your hearing loss in frequencies and decibels.
-You will be shown the type, pattern and degree of hearing loss, as well as the percentage of normal conversational speech that you are still able to hear.
+The results of your hearing test will be recorded on a form called an audiogram, which we will review with you.
+The audiogram reflects your hearing loss in hertz (frequencies) and decibels (loudness).
+You will be shown the type, pattern and degree of the hearing loss, as well as information on how your audiogram influences how you understand conversation.

-We will then relate these results to your concerns about your hearing.
-The next step is to consider treatment solutions.
-You can count on our team taking the time necessary to understand your concerns so that they can provide you with everything you need to make an informed personal decision.
+The next step is to consider your custom treatment solutions.
+You can count on our team taking the time necessary to understand your concerns so they can provide you with everything you need to make an informed personal decision.

-You can’t solve what you don’t understand.
-Schedule a hearing test with our trained audiologists and discover how much sound you’ve been missing… and how much more you could be hearing.
+You cannot solve what you do not understand.
+Schedule a hearing test with our trained audiologists and discover how much sound you have been missing…and how much more you could be hearing!